gsoules/MkDocs/digital-archive/docs/developer/web-host.md

 -	Open the New Account Information email from reclaim and copy the cPanel information into the passwords spreadsheet.
 -	Verify that you can login to cPanel directly as this organization (as opposed to from the administrator account)

+--

+## Tips & Tricks
+-   Use <https://skipdns.link> to access a site that's not accesible before switching DNS or namesevers.
+-   Use yum instead of pip to install on centos.
+-   Use <whatsmydns.net> to see what DNS a site is using from various locations

 [WHM]: #whm